 Continuing Education (CE) for the 35th International Symposium on Child Abuse is sponsored by the National Children’s Advocacy Center (NCAC).
-Continuing Education is offered to all registered attendees for a $35 fee.
-Participants must scan-in and scan-out to each approved workshop to receive credit.
-Workshops that do not qualify for CE credit are clearly identified.
+The CE processing fee is $35.00 per person.
+Applications for CEs are made online when registering for the training.
+Continuing Education is offered to all registered attendees for approved sessions only, which are denoted as approved for CE in the workshop description and the Symposium Conference App.
+Participants must scan-in and scan-out of each approved workshop to receive credit.
 It is the responsibility of participants to check the regulations of their state licensing jurisdictions for continuing education requirements.

 Up to 6.00 contact hours are available per day.
 Continuing education is awarded on a session-by-session basis, with full workshop attendance required for each session.
 Partial session credit is not offered.